spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 The *Add Tool* form will popup.
 Type 'say hello world' in the name field, select 'hello_world' from the dropdown list just below, and click **Ok**.
-Now you should see the newly added Tool item as an icon in the *Design View*, and also as an entry in the *Project* widget, *Items* list, under the 'Tools' category.
+Now you should see the newly added Tool item as an icon in the *Design View*, and also as an entry in the *Project* dock widget, *Items* list, under the 'Tools' category.
 It should look similar to this:

 .. image:: img/say_hello_world_tool.png